RUBclim/d2r-api/README.md

 ```

 - the setup is configured, so that the fastapi web app restarts if changes are made to
   any of the Python code.
-The worker, however, needs to be restarted manually.
+The celery worker, however, needs to be restarted manually.

 ### run the tests